GavynBryan/SimplePointers/README.md

 # Quick explanation of how pointers work in C++
 Most online resources explaining how pointers work in C/C++ tend to be convoluted or don't demonstrate why they're useful for the programmer.
 This is actually really confusing considering it's one of the most important features of C++ that separates it from the other languages.

 This guide is made to organically demonstrate how pointers work in a way that you will understand their use and be ready to use them with confidence as soon as possible.
-No convoluted , unrelatable and unrealistic code examples.
+No convoluted, unrelatable and unrealistic code examples.

 ## At its bare minimum